fossid-ab/workbench-api-samples/README.md

 This script checks scans for Pending Identifications and Policy Violations - useful for gating CI/CD pipelines.

 ### Post Scan Reports
-This script downloads reports for a scan - useful if you want to include FossID reports with your build artifacts.
+This script downloads reports for a scan - useful if you want to include FossID reports as build artifacts.

-### Quick Scan
+### Quickly Scan a File
 This script scans a single file using the Quick Scan API - helpful for quickly knowing if AI-generated code should be investigated further.

 ## Disclaimers